NicolasRuiz-Tagle/NCUA_Database/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
-Overview
+PROJECT OVERVIEW

 This Reports contain almost 2,700 Facts (Accounts), from over 5,000 Credit Unions in over 17 tables.
-The information is stored as two dimension tables, with each row repreenting a specific credit union and each column an account.
+The information is stored as two dimension tables, with each row representing a specific credit union and each column an account.
 The number of accounts varies by table, but the one I worked on had 70 columns.
-As I want to link each credit union with information about the credit union(DIM_Credit_Unions), and each account with all the information about that account (DIM_Accounts), I will feed the information of these tables to a dimensional model.
+As I want to link each credit union with information about the credit union (FOICUDES.txt) that I will transform into the dimension table DIM_Credit_Unions, and each account with all the information from AcctDesc.txt transformed ito DIM_Accounts, we will need to reshape the information provided.

-Will not go into data types or conseps that make a relational database.
+Will not go into data types, table design or RDB conceps.
+I will just show a summary of what I expect to create:

-This Relational Model is composed of 3 Dimensions that will be shared by all Fact tables.
+3 Dimensions that will be shared by all Fact tables.
 DIM_Credit_Union
 DIM_Date
 DIM_Accounts

+One fact table with foreign keys linked to our dimension tables and a fact column.
 FACT_FS220
 CU_Number       FK to DIM_Credit_Union
 CYCLE_DATE      FK to DIM_Date
 Account_name    FK to DIM_Accounts
 value          FACT

-This program will focus in create the Fact tables.
-As an example everithing will be done with table FS220, but the code can be modifed to be used in all tables.
+This program will focus on creating the Fact table and how to populate it.
+As an example everithing will be done with table FS220, but the code can be modifed to be used in all tables that will be loaded into the same FACT_Table.
 To do this we need to transform the data provided by NCUA into a 1 dimension Fact table.

 Requirements
 Anaconda - We will be using Jupyter Notebooks and the code will be written in Python.
 SQL Database - We will be using mySQL for this particular ETL, but the code can be updated for use in Oracle, SQL Server.

 Procedure:

-    Navigate to the NCUA website containing the zip files.
-Website can be found here: https://www.ncua.gov/analysis/credit-union-corporate-call-report-data/quarterly-data

 Download the desired zip file that you will be extracting.
-    Open the Python import fdocument to access the code
+Open the Python import document to access the code